Galileo-Galilei/kedro-mlflow/README.md

 ```
 else check the documentation and install the dependencies you need.
 ### Check the installation
-Type  ``kedro info`` in a command line to check the installation.
+Type  ``kedro info`` in a terminal to check the installation.
 If it has succeeded, you should see the following ascii art:
 ```
  _            _
 | | _____  __| |_ __ ___